Symmetries of statistics on lattice paths between two boundaries: Introduction

-Focusing on paths with east and north steps only, in Section~\ref{sec:bottom-left-top-right} we give a different generalization of the two statistics considered by Deutsch to two pairs of statistics, which are equidistributed over the set of paths in a region.
+Focusing on paths with east and north steps only, in Section~\ref{sec:bottom-left-top-right} we give a different generalization of the two statistics considered by Deutsch to two pairs of statistics which are equidistributed over the set of paths in a region.
 In Section~\ref{sec:path-tuple} we generalize both results to $k$-tuples of non-intersecting paths.
 Finally, in Section~\ref{sec:applications} we investigate some consequences of these theorems to Dyck paths, watermelon configurations, and restricted permutations.
+We also establish a link between our map and the covering relation in the generalized Tamari lattices recently introduced by Fran\c{c}ois Bergeron~\cite{Bergeron2011}.

-On the other hand, in Section~\ref{sec:SSYT} we connect two seemingly separate topics in algebraic combinatorics: we exhibit a natural weight-preserving bijection between $k$-flagged semistandard Young tableaux of shape $\lambda$, as appearing when studying Schubert polynomials~\cite{Wachs1985}, and families of $k$ non-intersecting paths confined to a region of the same shape $\lambda$.
+On the other hand, in Section~\ref{sec:SSYT} we provide a new connection between two seemingly separate topics in algebraic combinatorics: we exhibit a natural weight-preserving bijection between $k$-flagged semistandard Young tableaux of shape $\lambda$, as appearing when studying Schubert polynomials~\cite{Wachs1985}, and families of $k$ non-intersecting paths confined to a region of the same shape $\lambda$.
 We use this bijection to establish a refinement of a conjecture on multi-triangulations of polygons by Carlos Nicol\'as~\cite{Nicolas2009}, concerning the distribution of degrees of $k$ consecutive vertices.